-If you have a homeowners association (HOA) lien on your condo, townhome, or house for nonpayment of dues, you can do a short sale.
+If you have a homeowners' association (HOA) lien on your home, you can do a short sale.
 But it might not be easy.

 If the HOA has a lien on your home, it will have to release it in order for the short sale to go through, just like any other junior lienholder.
 (Learn more in Nolo’s article Short Sales With Multiple Mortgages).

 To get the HOA to release its lien, your mortgage lender will have to give up a portion of the short sale proceeds to the HOA.
 Usually, the amount it offers is less than the total debt owed.
 A problem can then arise when the HOA wants the debt paid in full, but the lender doesn’t want to give it any more of the sale proceeds.
 If the HOA refuses to accept the amount offered by your lender, this could cause the short sale to fall through.

 To convince the HOA to accept the amount offered by the lender and agree to a short sale, you can argue that this is an easy way for the HOA to get some money with little effort on its part.
 Because collecting the debt on its own can be time consuming and expensive, a short sale might be the easiest way for the HOA to get a portion of the money it is owed.